netka99/mario-kaboom/README.md

 A game of Mario using JavaScript and Kaboom.js

-You can play the game [page on GitHub](https://netka99.github.io/mario-kaboom/).
+You can play the game on [GitHub page](https://netka99.github.io/mario-kaboom/).